Why Hire Jack Bernstein Injury Lawyers?

 What to Do Immediately (Before You Leave the Casino)

 Casino evidence disappears faster than in almost any other industry.
-Surveillance systems are sophisticated but often have aggressive deletion schedules (typically 30 days or less).- Report the Incident Immediately: Notify security or a floor manager.
-Ensure an incident report is created and ask for the report number.
+Surveillance systems are sophisticated but often have aggressive deletion schedules (typically 30 days or less).

 - Secure Your Time-Stamp: Keep your receipt (ATM, bar, restaurant) or player’s card record.
 This allows us to pinpoint the exact time and location of your fall, which is critical for demanding the preservation of specific camera angles before they are overwritten.